Start: 30th January 2019 - 6:00pm

 Rob Scragg, author of What Falls Between The Cracks

 Jemima Forrester, literary agent and guest course speaker

 There will be a maximum of 12 students in your session, in which you will receive:

 - Weekly writing workshops led by William, focusing on extracts from your novel.
-You will receive 3 group critiques – each of up to 1,200 words of your work – assessed in a workshop environment
+You will receive at least 3 group critiques – each of up to 1000 words of your work – assessed in a workshop environment

 - Weekly teaching sessions on key elements of the writing process from William and other tutors